top of page

 Who I Work With

-I work with clients who have developmental, complex, and racial trauma, and other forms of relational trauma.
+I work with clients who have developmental, complex, attachment, and racial trauma, and other forms of relational trauma.
 I specialize in multiracial/mixed race identity and belonging and tend to also attract clients who share the experience of living “between” cultures such as immigrants, third culture kids, genderqueer individuals, and BIPOC who work in primarily white spaces.
 I also have a lot of experience helping people with chronic pain and chronic illness.
 Many of my clients are therapists, entreprenuers, and creatives.
 I welcome those who are neurodivergent, ENM/polyam, and kinky.
 If you don’t see yourself on that list you are still welcome to reach out if what I’m sharing resonates with you.

 Fee & FAQ